 Just how complicated is it?

 In today’s world, it’s so easy that even your elderly neighbor can do it.
-Seriously, it only takes a couple of clicks to set up the whole thing, and in this article, I’ll try to provide you with the most clear and concise quite on how to do so.
+Seriously, it only takes a couple of clicks to set up the whole thing, and if you don’t want to hire a web developer from Fiverr, I’ll try to provide you with the clearest and concise quite on how to do so.

 Step #1 Choose your desired niche